Skip to content

 What Happens to Your Pixels: The Core Difference

-Imagine a photograph of a sunset.
-It contains millions of pixels, and many adjacent pixels are nearly identical shades of orange.
-Compression algorithms exploit this redundancy, but they do it in fundamentally different ways.
+Picture a photograph of a sunset.
+It contains millions of pixels, and many neighboring pixels are nearly identical shades of orange.
+Compression algorithms exploit this redundancy — but in fundamentally different ways.

-Neither method is universally "better."
-They solve different problems, and the best image workflows use both.
+Neither method is universally better.
+They solve different problems, and the most effective image workflows use both depending on the content.

-5. Entropy coding — the remaining data is compressed losslessly to squeeze out any last redundancy.
+5. Entropy coding — the remaining data is compressed losslessly to eliminate any last redundancy.

-• Filtering/prediction — for each pixel, the encoder predicts its value based on neighboring pixels and stores only the difference.
-In smooth areas, these differences are tiny numbers that compress very well.
+• Filtering and prediction — for each pixel, the encoder predicts its value from neighboring pixels and stores only the difference.
+In smooth areas, those differences are tiny numbers that compress very well.

 • Dictionary coding — repeated patterns are stored once and referenced by a short pointer, similar to how ZIP compression works.

-• Entropy coding — frequent values get shorter binary representations, infrequent values get longer ones (Huffman coding or arithmetic coding).
+• Entropy coding — frequent values get shorter binary representations; rare values get longer ones (Huffman or arithmetic coding).

 Which Formats Use Which Compression